 The best way to find out how to stimulate it is to explore what feels good to you.
 To begin with, make sure you are already sexually stimulated by other means.
 Once you are warmed up, you can begin exploring your G-spot.

 You should give yourself lots of time for this exploration and make sure you won’t have any disturbances.
 So turn off the phone, lock the door and get comfortable.
 Make sure you have a big absorbent towel under you or a sex blanket to absorb any female ejaculation fluids you may emit during play.
 It is also a good idea, to empty your bladder before attempting G-spot stimulation, orgasm and female ejaculation.
+You can use G-spot vibrator to enhance the experience.

 Technically a G-spot orgasm is any orgasm that is produced from G-spot stimulation.
 However, orgasms are varied and individual.
 And, the G-spot is only an extension of the Clitoris or clitorethrovaginal complex, so any orgasm that is genital related could be a G-spot orgasm.